SHIRPUREOMKAR/pro-space-assignment/README.md

     - The site filter "site:" as `"site:linkedin.com/in/" OR "site:linkedin.com/pub/"`
     - And since searching for profiles the intitle filter as `-intitle:"profiles`
     - The job profile as simply `"Software Developer"`
-    - Email by adding `"@gmail.com" OR "@yahoo.com"`
+    - Email by adding `"@gmail.com" OR "@yahoo.com"` (not done here)
     - Location can also be added as a field with `Software Developer` (not done for this case).

 - Final `url` used was `https://www.google.com/search?q=+"Software+Developers" -intitle:"profiles" -inurl:"dir/+"+site:linkedin.com/in/+OR+site:linkedin.com/pub/`

 <br>

-3. By this method, for each person, majority of the data as `name`, `profile URL`, `email`, `position` is obtained.
+3. By this method, for each person, majority of the data as `name`, `profile URL`, `position` is obtained.
 We just need to extract the data from parsing the request by passing the URL (in which we applied filters)

-4. For the fields as `Current Position`, `Skills` and other possible data is a bit tough.
-But I thought to get it by now parsing the individual `profile URL`, since we git it in previous step.
+4. For the fields as `Current Position`, `Past Experiences`, `Education`, `About` and other possible data is a bit tough.
+But I thought to get it by now parsing the individual `profile URL`, since we get it in previous step.

 5. I've used `Selenium` to prevent the cached count of requested pages as it opens a completely new Chromium window each time.